MichaelChoudhury/Raval-ML/sharetrading/README.md

  ![Tux, the Linux mascot](mobile_app_share_trading_screenshot.jpg)

- ## The Android apk file "sharetrading.apk" is included in this repo.
+ ## The Android APK file "sharetrading.apk" is included in this repository.